ChampTiravat/alphabet/README.md

 # go-web-app
-Experimental web application powered by Go, Redis and PostgreSQL
+Alphabet is an experimental full-stack blogging system powered by Go, Redis and PostgreSQL